envsecrets/envsecrets/README.md

 ### By Design

 - **End-to-End Encryption** <br />
-    All cryptographic operations happen on client side only.
+    You are protected with public-key cryptography.
+Secrets are encrypted and decrypted on client side only.
 Never on our servers.
 - **Zero-Knowledge Architecture** <br />
     No one can see your secrets.
 Not even us.
 If our database gets hacked/leaked, attackers will never be able to decrypt your secrets.
 - **Multi-Factor Authentication** <br />